Rhetos/RestGenerator/Readme.md

   services.AddControllers()
       .AddNewtonsoftJson(o =>
       {
-          // Using NewtonsoftJson for backward-compatibility with older versions of RestGenerator:
+          // Using NewtonsoftJson for backward-compatibility with older versions of JsonCommands:
           // 1.
 Properties starting with uppercase in JSON objects. o.UseMemberCasing();
           // 2.
 Legacy Microsoft DateTime serialization.